Maxi Rodríguez: International career

 After Argentina lost the quarter-final game against Germany on 30 June 2006, Rodríguez punched opponent Bastian Schweinsteiger in the back.
 FIFA fined him CHF5,000 and suspended him from two matches in the 2007 Copa América for violent conduct.
 However, after a serious knee injury in a friendly with Spain in October 2006, he missed the continental competition as national team manager Alfio Basile, whom initially intended to select the player, eventually rested him for precaution.

 Rodríguez scored in Diego Maradona's first game in charge of Argentina, a 1–0 friendly win in Scotland.
-On 19 May 2010 he was named in the squad of 23 for the 2010 World Cup in South Africa and, in the last home game before the finals five days later, scored twice against Canada, netting from a free kick from a sharp angle and after receiving a pass from Carlos Tevez in an eventual 5–0 rout.
+On 19 May 2010 he was named in the squad of 23 for the 2010 World Cup in South Africa and, in the last home game before the finals five days later, scored twice against Canada, from a free kick from a sharp angle and after receiving a pass from Carlos Tevez in an eventual 5–0 rout.

 In June 2014, Rodríguez made Argentina's list for the 2014 World Cup.
 He started in his side's opening game, a 2–1 defeat of Bosnia and Herzegovina at the Estádio do Maracanã, playing the first half before being substituted for Gonzalo Higuaín at half-time.
 He was only fielded again in the semi-finals against the Netherlands, converting the decisive penalty shootout attempt (0–0 after 120 minutes) to send his country to the final for the first time in 24 years.